Skip to content

 Table of Contents

-When you run a business, it is crucial to budget for your financial commitments to ensure you meet these.
-One such financial commitment is the rent you pay for the property lease of your business premises.
+When you run a small business, it is crucial to budget for your financial commitments to ensure you meet these.
+Once you reach a certain stage of growth, you will likely need a physical space to operate from, for example, an office or a warehouse.
+As such, you will look to enter into a lease, whereby you become the property tenant.
+This means that you will be paying rent in exchange for your occupation of the property.
 Your commercial lease agreement will detail the current rent amount and the frequency of payments.
 Generally, you can easily budget for rent, as you typically pay the same amount in regular payments.
-However, your landlord can increase your rent through a commercial rent review, which is a normal practice for commercial leases.
+However, your landlord can increase your rent through a commercial rent review, a normal practice for commercial leases.
 This article will explain how often your landlord can increase your rent and the overall process.

 Rent Review

+Depending on the length of your lease, you may have either one fixed review during the term, or multiple reviews.
 Typically, your landlord may conduct a rent review for your commercial lease every three or five years.
+This is often set out as specific dates.
 Your commercial lease agreement should detail this and specify the dates for the review reviews.
+The rent review provisions also contain further information about how the variation in rent is calculated.

 Notice of Increase

-When you receive notice of a rent increase, you will have a specific timeframe to respond.
+You will have a specific timeframe for responding when you receive notice of a rent increase.
 Your landlord cannot simply impose a new rent level on you as a tenant.
 You may respond and oppose it and ask to negotiate the new rental amount.
 If you and your landlord cannot agree on a new amount, you should take legal advice from a solicitor specialising in leases.
 Also, if you believe the rent increase breaks your lease agreement, you can appeal it.

 Continue reading this article below the form